 39. COWS

-Have some ice creams this awesome ice cream place for popular flavours like cookie dough and moo crunch.
-They also sell chocolate and chocolate covered chips.
+Have some ice cream at this awesome ice cream place for popular flavours like cookie dough and Moo Crunch.
+They also sell chocolate and chocolate-covered chips.

 40. The Rotunda

-For an educational experience for the whole family, visit this this historical landmark.
+For an educational experience for the whole family, visit this historical landmark.

 41. Go biking at Salt Marsh